banu-pro/banu-practice/README.md

 # banu-practice
-this is a repo used for practice
+this is a repo used for practice for interviews